DCASE-REPO/DESED_task/recipes/dcase2021_task4_baseline/README.md

 [here][google_sourcesep_repo].

-Predictions are obtained by ensembling the fine-tuned SED model with the original SED model.
+Predictions are obtained by ensembling the fine-tuned SED model with the original SED model following [6].
 Ensembling is performed by weighted average of the predictions of the two models, the weight is learned during training.

 [dcase21_webpage]: http://dcase.community/challenge2021/task-sound-event-detection-and-separation-in-domestic-environments